esimtips

 • + Strong regional plans for multi-country Asia trips

-• Doesn't connect to Docomo — coverage gaps in rural Hokkaido and Japanese Alps
+• Doesn't connect to NTT Docomo — coverage gaps in rural Hokkaido and Japanese Alps

 • Top-up activation can take 2–5 minutes